Renji2014/csharp-lessons/_exercises/X01_debugging_test_1.md

 solution_code: lesson_02/X01_debugging_exercise_1
 ---

+The given program is supposed to calculate the sum of all natural numbers between 0 and 1000 (included), that are multiple of 5 or multiple of 3 but *not of both*.

 There is a bug in the program given.
 Use the debugger and find the problem.

 ### Step 1